tonghuikang/blog/_posts/2022-10-17-resume-advice.md

-#### If you want to find an internship or new grad role, brand yourself as one.
+#### Brand yourself accordingly if you want an internship or a new grad role

-- Your job title should be "software engineer intern".
+- Your previous job titles should be "software engineer intern".
-- Claiming to be a full-timer or even a "lead" or "senior" confuses readers, and may land your resume in the reject pile.
+- Claiming to be a full-timer or even a "lead" or "senior" confuses readers thinking you are overqualified.
 - If "intern" is not an accurate description of your employment, try "consultant" or "freelance developer".